Viliami Tupoulahi Mailefihi Tukuʻaho: Title and Family

-Tuku'aho was the youngest son of Prince Fatafehi Tuʻipelehake.
+Viliami (William) Tukuʻaho was the youngest son of Prince Fatafehi Tuʻipelehake.
 He inherited the Tuʻipelehake title after his brother Prince Sione ʻUluvalu Ngu Takeivulai Tukuʻaho died in a car crash in the United States in July 2006.
 He was the seventh title holder since its institution in the 19th century.

 He was married four times.
-In 1983 he married a commoner, Mele Vikatolia Faletau, renouncing his princely title in order to do so.
+In 1983 he married a commoner, Mele Vikatolia (Mary Victoria) Faletau, renouncing his princely title in order to do so.
 They had two children.
 His princely title was however restored by King George Tupou V in 2008.
 His fourth marriage, in January 2011, followed the divorce of his third wife, ʻEneʻio Tatafu.
 He then married Fifita Holeva Tuʻihaʻangana, from a noble family, Lord Tuʻihaʻangana's sister.

 Education

 Mailefihi completed his studies at Queensland Agricultural College (part of the University of Queensland), in Australia, then at Oxford University, in the United Kingdom), where he obtained a Certificate of International Affairs, and finally a graduation in port and naval administration et navale at the Institute of Science and Technology at Wales University (currently named Cardiff University).